-- 6. (a) Describe and analyze an algorithm to find the second smallest spanning tree of a given graph G, that is, the spanning tree of G with smallest total weight except for the minimum spanning tree. - \(b) Describe and analyze an efficient algorithm to compute, given a weighted undirected graph G and an integer k, the k spanning trees of G with smallest weight. - 7.
+- 6. (a) Describe and analyze an algorithm to find the second smallest spanning tree of a given graph G, that is, the spanning tree of G with smallest total weight except for the minimum spanning tree. - (b) Describe and analyze an efficient algorithm to compute, given a weighted undirected graph G and an integer k, the k spanning trees of G with smallest weight. - 7.
 A graph G = (V, E) is dense if $E = \Theta(V^2)$ .
-Describe a modification of Jarník's minimum-spanning tree algorithm that runs in $O(V^2)$ time (independent of E) when the input graph is dense, using only simple data structures (and in particular, without using a Fibonacci heap). - 8.
+Describe a modification of Jarník's minimum-spanning tree algorithm that runs in $O(V^2)$ time (independent of E) when the input graph is dense, using only elementary data structures-in particular, without using Fibonacci heaps.
+This variant of Jarník's algorithm was first described by Edsger Dijkstra in 1958. - 8.
 Minimum-spanning tree algorithms are often formulated using an operation called edge contraction.
 To contract the edge uv, we insert a new node, redirect any edge incident to u or v (except uv) to this new node, and then delete u and v.
 After contraction, there may be multiple parallel edges between the new node and other nodes in the graph; we remove all but the lightest edge between any two nodes.